Bihar Reorganisation Act, 2000

 Bihar Reorganisation Act, 2000 was a law passed by the parliament of India in 2000.
 Loksabha and Rajya sabha passed the bill on 2 and 11 August respectively and on 15 November 2000, which enabled creation of Jharkhand State out of Bihar.
-The law was introduced by the NDA government headed by Atal Bihari Vajpayee to fulfil an election promise.
+The law was introduced by the NDA government headed by Prime Minister Atal Bihari Vajpayee to fulfil an election promise.